Manage your Astra enterprise

 • BREAKDOWN_END_TIMESTAMP: The end of the period for which usage was calculated.

-Get usage for the current month
+Get filtered usage for the current month

 Get a usage summary for the current month, optionally filtering on specific organizations or resources.
-To get usage for previous months or periods shorter than one month, see Get usage for a specific time range.
+To get usage for previous months or periods shorter than one month, see Get filtered usage for a specific time range.

 curl -sS -L -X POST "https://api.astra.datastax.com/v2/enterprises/consumption" \